Understanding the Media Library

 4

-To add the media image that you uploaded into your media library, into a basic page, you'll use the "insert media" within your WYSIWIG toolbar.
+To add the Media image that you uploaded to your Media library to a Basic page, you'll use the insert media icon within your WYSIWIG toolbar.

-Once you select that you can then scroll down to search and view the media items that you currently have within your image library.
+Once you select that icon you can then scroll down to search and view the Media items that are in your image library.

-You can also add new media items to your media library and page all at once.
+You can also add new Media items to your Media library page from here.

 5